Can Edge Probing Tasks Reveal Linguistic Knowledge in QA Models?: RQ3: An Analysis of EP Tests

+We see that the EP test results are surprisingly stable, even when we expect the \finetuned\ encoder to learn or forget certain linguistic skills.
+EP tests are \textit{indirect} measures of a representation's quality and have been criticized as such. \citet{DBLP:conf/emnlp/VoitaT20} shows that for some EP tests, a large pre-trained LM (ElMo \cite{peters-etal-2018-deep}) has the same performance as a random encoder.
+They conclude that the test measures the classifiers' ability to learn the EP task, and not the knowledge encoded in the representations itself.
+They propose using an information-theoretic (minimum description length or MDL) probe.

+In a similar vein, \citet{DBLP:conf/emnlp/HewittL19} suggests designing a control task.
+A control task for an EP test is the same classification task, only the labels of the original task are changed so that it can not be recovered from the linguistic information.
+For example, two tokens with different part-of-speech tags will be mapped to the same arbitrary label.
+A classifier (probe) that performs well on both the control task and the original EP test must be learning the correlations in the data, and not using any information from the representations.
+Therefore, it can not measure the encoding of grammatical knowledge in the encoders.

+If an EP test has only two labels, they will just be flipped in the control task.
+This makes the control task and the original EP test the same problem for the probe, and they must have the same performance.
+Therefore, for binary EP tests such as \coref\ (the one we are interested in), no control task can be designed, but we use simple linear probes following \citet{DBLP:conf/emnlp/HewittL19}'s recommendations.

-There is evidence that the \finetuned\ encoders do not show much difference in the MDL probes themselves \cite{merchant-etal-2020-happens}, which is why we do not use them for $RQ1$.
-Moreover, even in the MDL probe, the \coref\ test results are similar in a pre-trained vs random encoder.
-Therefore, replacing the current EP tests with MDL probes should not change the findings for $RQ2$.
+Had we used MDL probes instead, would our conclusions in $RQ1$ and $RQ2$ change?
+Prior work reports that the \finetuned\ encoders do not show much difference in the MDL probes themselves \cite{merchant-etal-2020-happens}.
+Moreover, even in the original MDL probe paper, the \coref\ test results are similar in a pre-trained vs random encoder \cite{DBLP:conf/emnlp/VoitaT20}.
+Therefore, replacing the current EP tests with MDL probes should not change the findings for the previous research questions.

 Does this conclusively mean that the linguistic skill is not improved in the encoder, even when the task calls for it?
-Both \citet{merchant-etal-2020-happens} and \citet{10.1145/3357384.3358028} arrive at that conclusion, albeit without \finetuning\ on a skill-specific dataset such as \quoref.
-We present a confounder based explanation by analyzing the datasets for the EP tests, which is used in both \citet{merchant-etal-2020-happens}, \citet{10.1145/3357384.3358028}.
-This dataset is also used in \citet{DBLP:conf/emnlp/VoitaT20}), therefore, our analysis can provide an explanation for their observation: the consistency of EP test results in random vs pre-trained encoders.
-However, that is not the focus of this work.
+Both \citet{merchant-etal-2020-happens} and \citet{10.1145/3357384.3358028} arrive at that conclusion, albeit without \finetuning\ on a skill-specific target dataset such as \quoref.
+We present a dataset bias explanation (\cref{sec:ep-heuristics}).
+Note the EP test dataset is used in both \citet{merchant-etal-2020-happens}, \citet{10.1145/3357384.3358028}, therefore the same explanation is valid for both these studies.